 Our faculty advance design through their practice and research.
 Faculty explore and discover through a process of making things, creating new methods and building new theories of design.
-Projects range from co-creation of sustainable transportation systems to fighting the rise of obesity to the role of technology in the design studio to robots recovering from service mistakes to documentation heightened sexuality of counter cultures through location.
+Projects range from co-creation of sustainable transportation systems, to fighting the rise of obesity, to the role of technology in the design studio, to robots recovering from service mistakes, to documenting heightened sexuality of countercultures through location.

-The scale and scope of projects range from multi-institution collaborations to self-initiated, solo exhibitions.
+The scale and scope of projects range from self-initiated, solo exhibitions to international multi-institution collaborations.
 Many include faculty from departments across the campus.
 Students participate both as research assistants and through projects they undertake in classes.

-Projects undertaken across our faculty point to a set of on-going and emerging themes, including: transitioning, documenting, visualizing, designing, educating and emerging boundaries:
+Faculty research initiatives point to a set of ongoing and emerging themes, including:

 - Transitioning: Research in this area refers to design-led societal change.
 It explores the role design can play in negotiating and contributing to the transition to more sustainable futures.

 - Documenting: Research in this area involves representing past, present and future worlds, as well as describing products, communications, services and environments.